idris-lang/Idris2/INSTALL.md

 - `make bootstrap SCHEME=chez`
 - `make bootstrap-racket`

-`chez` is the executable name of the Chez Scheme compiler.
+The name `chez` is the executable name of the Chez Scheme compiler.
 You may need to replace this with the executable for Chez Scheme on your system.
 This could be `scheme`, `chezscheme` or `chezscheme9.5` or something else, depending on your system and the Chez Scheme version.

+If you are using Racket to do bootstrap steps, please make sure you have Racket dependencies installed, such as `compiler-lib` (required by the command `raco exe`) and `r6rs-lib`.

 This builds an Idris 2 compiler from scheme code output from a working Idris 2 compiler (which isn't necessarily up to date, but is up to date enough to